PaulMur/Website-Development/README.md

 ##Introduction
 Repository for websites that are built using templates and/or do not depend on external data sources.

-Websites are stored according to the development company.
+Websites are stored according to the development company, then the client and finally by project.
 * Adloc8tor
 * Dinner With Gail
 * MiHost